olesku/filewatcher/README.md

 # filewatcher

 Filewatcher consists of a server and client.
-The client will monitor all files in a given path and synchronize it to the server as they change.
+The client will monitor all files in a given path and synchronize it to the server on connect and as they change.

 We also do some checks of the actual data to not send a file the remote already has over again.
-We also try to only send the deltas of what has changed when possible to save bandwidth and transfer time.
+We try to only send the deltas of what has changed when possible to save bandwidth and transfer time.

 ## How to build
 Standalone binary